whoop/Google-Maps-Javascript-API-guide/README.md

 # Google-Maps-Javascript-API-guide

 This is a guide to using Google Maps Javascript API on Rails 4.2.4, with Turbolinks enabled.
-Initially, when I simply included the Google Maps script inside the `<head>` tag,
+Initially, when I simply included the Google Maps script inside the `<head>` tag, and then tried to initialize a map...

 ```html
 <head>